 In fact, in a 2013 earnings call, Ruger CEO Michael Fifer seemed hesitant to expand the AR-style rifle line.
 Based on the apparent softness in the modern sporting rifle market combined with Fifer’s earlier comments about the market, I am genuinely surprised the company is introducing an entry-level 5.56 rifle.

-What I do know is Ruger has a solid track record of winning when it comes to delivering products the shooting public wants.
+Ruger has a solid track record of winning when it comes to delivering products the shooting public wants.
 While not every gun introduced has been an unqualified success, the company has an enviable number of hot sellers in the stable.

 Let’s face it – the AR-556 is a solid, feature-packed gun at a very attractive price point.
 I’ve always been perplexed by the pricing in much of the AR market.
 The current softness has pulled prices lower.
 With both S&W and Ruger making good quality, low dollar AR rifles, I suspect the overall prices in the market will continue to trend downward.
+Probably the best bang for the buck AR rifles come from PSA.

 I don’t know how well Ruger will do with these guns, but I suspect that consumers will buy them.
 I also believe that the increased price competition will do nothing but make things a little easier on the buying public.